What Is Corrective Maintenance?

 - Increased Cost Efficiency for Non-critical Assets: Instead of spending resources on creating a PM plan for non-critical assets, corrective maintenance allows you to save money by undertaking upkeep only when needed.

-While not as full proof as a strictly PM plan, the strategic combination of corrective maintenance and preventive maintenance can improve workplace safety, extend the lifespan of assets, and optimize resource planning.
+While not as full proof as a strictly PM plan, the strategic combination of corrective maintenance and preventive maintenance can improve workplace safety, extend the useful life of assets, and optimize resource planning.

 What Are the Disadvantages?

 Like anything else, this type of maintenance has its downsides.
-Some of these include:
+Although few, potential disadvantages include :

 - Increased Unpredictability: The strategy can lead to a backlog of work orders.
 You never know when issues will arise.
 Not knowing when you will need technicians and specific parts increases uncertainty.

 - Increased Cost of Maintenance: When exclusively practiced outside of an overarching preventive maintenance strategy, deteriorating equipment parts may not be found as quickly.
 This can cause increased costs associated with emergency maintenance (e.g. worker overtime, outsourced technicians, expedited shipping of inventory).

 - Safety Concerns: It’s not uncommon for maintenance technicians to rush through standard operating procedures (SOPs) in an attempt to quickly bring important assets back to life.
 Unfortunately, such hastiness can lead to unsafe work environments.